Personal Bankruptcy and Company Liquidation: Understanding the Differences and Your Obligations

 Key Features of Bankruptcy

-- A trustee takes control of your assets and manages repayment.
+• A trustee takes control of your assets and manages repayment to creditors

-- Bankruptcy is recorded on the National Personal Insolvency Index.
+• Bankruptcy is recorded on the National Personal Insolvency Index (NPII)

 How Bankruptcy Begins

-- Voluntary bankruptcy: you lodge a debtor’s petition.
+• Voluntary bankruptcy: You lodge a debtor's petition to declare yourself bankrupt

 Consequences of Bankruptcy

-- Restrictions on travel outside Australia without permission.
+• Restrictions on travel outside Australia without the trustee's permission

-- Long-term impact on your ability to obtain finance or run a business.
+• Long-term impact on your ability to obtain finance or manage a company

 What Is Company Liquidation?

 Company liquidation applies to companies, not individuals.
-It occurs when a company is insolvent and cannot pay its debts.
-A liquidator is appointed to wind up the company’s affairs.
+It occurs when a company is insolvent and cannot pay its debts as they fall due.
+A liquidator is appointed to wind up the company's affairs.

 Key Features of Liquidation